unixpickle/fbmsgr/README.md

 Currently, the API is fairly reliable and can perform a bunch of basic functionalities.
 Here is a list of supported features (it may lag slightly behind the master branch):

- * Send textual messages to groups or people
+ * Send textual messages to people or groups
+ * Send attachments to people or groups
- * Receive messages with attachments
+ * Receive messages with or without attachments
  * Send read receipts
  * Receive events for incoming messages
  * Receive events for friend "Last Active" updates